Radial conformal welding in Liouville quantum gravity: Introduction

 Over the past two decades, Schramm-Loewner evolution (SLE) and Liouville quantum gravity (LQG) have become central subjects in random conformal geometry as canonical models of random curves and surfaces.
 As discovered in the landmark work of~\cite{She16a}, SLE curves arise as the interfaces in the conformal weldings of LQG surfaces.
 This is a fundamental ingredient for the mating-of-trees theory~\cite{DMS14}, a powerful framework relating LQG and the scaling limits of random planar maps \cite{shef-burger, gms-tutte,HS19, bgs-smith}; see also~\cite{GHS19, BP21}. {Conformal welding has also found numerous applications in the derivations of exact formulas in SLE, Liouville conformal field theory (LCFT), and critical lattice models, see e.g.\ \cite{AHS21,ARS21, NQSZ-backbone, AHSY23, ASYZ24, AY24, ACSW24, LSYZ24}.}

 Though the mathematical literature on LCFT (e.g., \cite{DKRV16, HRV-disk, KRV20, GRV19, GKRV-bootstrap}) focuses on different aspects of Liouville theory compared to the conformal welding approach, it was shown that certain finite-volume LQG surfaces in \cite{DMS14} are described by LCFT \cite{AHS17,cercle2021unit, AHS21}.
 This motivated the definition via LCFT of quantum triangles~\cite{ASY22}, which are finite-volume LQG surfaces with three marked points on the boundary.
-As shown in~\cite{ASY22, SY23}, the chordal $\SLE_\kappa(\underline\rho)$, an important variant of the SLE, arises as the interface for certain conformal weldings involving quantum triangles.
+As shown in~\cite{ASY22, SY23}, the chordal $\SLE_\kappa(\underline\rho)$, an important variant of the SLE, arises as the interface for {certain conformal weldings involving quantum triangles.}

 In this paper, we consider the conformal welding of LQG surfaces in the radial setting.
-We show that welding a quantum triangle to itself gives a version of quantum disk with one bulk marked point and one boundary marked point decorated with an independent radial SLE curve (Figures~\ref{fig:radial-thick} and~\ref{fig:radial-thin}); see Theorem~\ref{thm:main} for more details. {Similarly as in the chordal case, this curve arises naturally in the imaginary geometry framework~\cite{MS16a}.} The radial imaginary geometry was {constructed} in~\cite{ig4} for radial SLE with a single force point; we {extend the framework to radial SLE with multiple force points.}
+We show that welding a quantum triangle to itself gives a version of quantum disk with one bulk marked point and one boundary marked point decorated with an independent radial SLE curve (Figures~\ref{fig:radial-thick} and~\ref{fig:radial-thin}); see Theorem~\ref{thm:main} for more details. {Similarly as in the chordal case, this curve arises naturally in the imaginary geometry framework~\cite{MS16a}.} The radial imaginary geometry was {constructed} in~\cite{ig4} for radial SLE with a single force point; we extend the framework to radial SLE with multiple force points.
+In Theorem~\ref{thm:main-nonsimple}, we prove a variant of Theorem~\ref{thm:main} for forested quantum surfaces which gives radial $\SLE_\kappa$ in the nonsimple regime $\kappa \in (4,8)$.